James Le Mesurier

-James Gustaf Edward Le Mesurier OBE (25 May 1971 – 11 November 2019) was the British co-founder of the White Helmets, a volunteer civil defence organisation in the Syrian Civil War, founded in southern Turkey in 2014.
+James Gustaf Edward Le Mesurier OBE (25 May 1971 – 11 November 2019) was a British former military officer and security consultant who was the co-founder of the White Helmets, a volunteer civil defence organisation in the Syrian Civil War, founded in southern Turkey in 2014.
 Le Mesurier was a British Army officer and worked as part of the United Nations peacekeeping force in the former Yugoslavia.
 He was the director of the non-profit Mayday Rescue Foundation, headquartered in the Netherlands.
 Le Mesurier died in a fall from the balcony of an Istanbul building where he kept an apartment and an office.

 Early life

 Le Mesurier was born on 25 May 1971 at RAF Changi in Singapore.
 He was the son of an Englishman Lieutenant Colonel Benjamin Havilland Churchill Le Mesurier, of the Royal Marines, and his Swedish wife, Ewa.
 He had an older sister.
 Actor John Le Mesurier was a relative.

 He was educated at Northaw prep school, Canford School and attended Ulster University (sponsored by the army), but for security reasons finished the final year of his degree at Aberystwyth University studying International Relations and Strategic Studies.